utkarshcmu/grafana.org/content/blog/2018-05-16-evolution-of-telemetry-at-bloomberg.md

 Taking user feedback, the team tried to develop a solution that made sense for the use cases.
 Feature requests included basic functions to allow derived metric calculations, configurable retention, and metadata queries.
 “We started going down the path of writing our own time series of database, which is exactly what the world needed,” Hanson joked.

+<q class="quote">Running a monitoring system at scale is pretty much an arms race with your users.
+As soon as you give them a feature, they love it, they forget they never had it, and they want more.<span style="float:right; font-weight:bold; margin-top:10px; margin-right:10px; padding-bottom:20px;"> –Sean Hanson, Bloomberg</span><br /></q>

 Luckily, Sorensen had been talking to the Grafana team, and told Hanson about MetricTank.
 “It checked off almost everything on our list,” said Hanson.
 “And for high cardinality data that was like the killer in our last system, it was two orders of magnitude faster.
 So that was pretty big for us.
 That opened up a lot of queries we weren’t able to do before, especially things that involved firm-wide queries, being able to do analysis on, say, all of the parent clusters, comparing them this week to last week’s CPU usage, things like that.
 We had to write Python scripts for our last thing that kind of went bit by bit and took hours to run, and now we could do it in a single query.”
 Other features that were initially missing, but that Bloomberg needed, like tags, were soon added.
 “We ran it at scale at Bloomberg, published all our data into it,” said Hanson.
 “There were a few spots where it used quite a bit of resources, and most of it was low hanging fruit.
 We were able to just remove some pointers or strings or whatever and contribute it back, and now it’s running pretty smoothly.”
 Of course, the journey continues.
 “Running a monitoring system at scale is pretty much an arms race with your users,” said Hanson.
 “As soon as you give them a feature, they love it, they forget they never had it, and they want more.”